emaxsaun/hitcounter/README.md

 Hit Counter
 ==========

 This is a small piece of PHP for use with the JW Player.
-It will show how hits a particular video has as a counter over the player.
+It will show how many hits a particular video has as a counter over the player.
 The number of hits is stored in a text file.

 ### [Demo](http://www.pluginsbyethan.com/github/hitcounter.php)